 Moderators reserve the right to create new topics if needed, and move posts to the relevant thread.

 Don’t sign your posts.
 It can create confusion, clutters the forum and may unintentionally give away more personal information than you care to divulge.
 There is an option for users to create a Signature in their personal profile, which will appear below all of your posts; this is an opt-in feature and does not have to be utilised.
 Signatures are allowed a maximum of five lines of standard size font; staff reserve the right to delete any lines over this limit, although a Private Message will be sent to the individual beforehand detailing the rules regarding Signatures.

 Rather than posting “+1” or “Agreed”, use the Like button.
 Rather than taking an existing topic in a radically different direction, use Reply as a Linked Topic, which will branch off the topic and create a new one that cites/quotes the old one as the source material.

 You may not post anything digital that belongs to someone else without permission.
 You may not post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images), or for breaking any other law.

-Forum posts should be free of ads and promotions that benefit the poster.
+Forum posts should be free of ads and promotions.
 Legitimate recommendations and requests for help are permitted, but in ambiguous circumstances users without a previous forum track record will not be given the benefit of the doubt.

-Self-promotion.
 Self-promotional links to your blog, social media, or video channel are limited to your signature, your Personal Details, and the off-topic ‘Entertainment’ section.

 Memberships created solely for these purposes will be banned.

 Yes, legalese is boring, but we must protect ourselves – and by extension, you and your data – against unfriendly folks.
-We have a Terms of Service describing your (and our) behavior and rights related to content, privacy, and laws.
+We have a Terms of Service describing your (and our) behaviour and rights related to content, privacy, and laws.
 To use this service, you must agree to abide by our TOS.